Get exclusive member benefits & effect social change. Join Today

 The test doesn’t require painkillers or sedation, but there may be moments of slight discomfort.

-Your doctor may order a barium enema if he or she suspects there is an abnormality in your lower gastrointestinal (GI) tract, which includes your rectum and colon.
+Your doctor may order a barium enema if they suspect an abnormality in your lower gastrointestinal (GI) tract.
 There are numerous conditions and symptoms that could prompt your doctor to examine your lower GI tract, including:

 Your doctor will ask you to cleanse your bowels the night before your test.
 This may include using laxatives or taking an enema at home.

 A barium enema typically takes between 30 and 60 minutes and is performed at a hospital or specialized testing facility.
-First, you’ll change into a hospital gown and remove any jewelry or other metal from your body.
+You’ll change into a hospital gown and remove any jewelry or other metal from your body.
 Metal can interfere with the X-ray process.

 You’ll be positioned on an exam table.
 X-rays will be taken to ensure that your bowels are clear.
 This may also involve a physical rectal exam.